tunderdomb/stylist/README.md

 With stylist, you only have to write these selectors once, and set where those stylesheets should be placed.

-The inteded usage is with alongside a watch task, so you can just write markup, and have stylist generate the sheets for you.
+The intended usage is with alongside a watch task, so you can just write markup, and have stylist generate the sheets for you.

 Stylist also keeps existing sheets, so if you define a new class in a html, the selector will be appended.